jbogp/blackjack/README.md

 Comments
 --------
 This implementation is very basic.
-I should mention that I am fairly new to Scala but I really like so I decided to give it a go.
-Consequently, I may have missed opportunities to use nice syntactic options.
+Having the final defense of my PhD on July 16th, I strictly limited myself to 24h of coding for this project, so some limit behavior might not be handled correctly.
+I should mention that I am fairly new to Scala but I really like it so I decided to give it a go.
+Consequently, I may have probably missed opportunities to use nice syntactic options.

 Class structure
 ---------------